S2-group/experiment-runner/README.md

 - **Restarting**: If an experiment was not entirely completed on the last invocation (e.g. some variations crashes), experiment runner can be re-invoked to finish any remaining experiment variations.
 - **Persistency**: Raw and aggregated experiment data per variation can be persistently stored.
 - **Operational Types**: Two operational types: `AUTO` and `SEMI`, for more fine-grained experiment control.
+- **Progress Indicator**: Keeps track of the execution of each run of the experiment
+- **Target and profiler agnostic**: Can be used with any target to measure (e.g. ELF binary, .apk over adb, etc.) and with any profiler (e.g. WattsUpPro, etc.)

 ## Requirements